oguerrer/PPI4SD/Subnational_data/README.md

 ## Development Indicators
 The subnational level data consist of development indicators collected from various sources; generally, from government agencies or from the Mexican Statistical Bureau.
 These data cover the period 2006-2018, with each year coded into a column in a table.
 However, not all indicators have full coverage.
-Therefore, the report prepared for a sub-national analysis employs a sample of these data.
+Therefore, the report prepared for a subnational analysis employs a sample of these data.

 We provide two versions of these data: *normalized* and *raw*.
 In the normalized version, the indicators have been mapped into the interval [0,1], where zero and one are the lowest and highest levels respectively (see the technical report for more details on this normalization).